 We got a puppy.
 Those words have finally sunk in two and half weeks after Feynman, our little bundle of golden retriever puppy joy, arrived home.

 Right now, as I type this, he’s sleeping and I’m really hoping the gentle clickity-clack of my typing doesn’t wake him because I am enjoying the peace – I love, love, love when he sleeps.
-When his little eyes are closed and he’s laid out flat on his tummy with his little puppy legs splayed out (is there anything cuter?) it means he’s not running around, nipping at our clothes, legs, fingers, or my pony tail.
+When his little eyes are closed and he’s laid out flat on his tummy with his little puppy legs splayed out (is there anything cuter?) it means he’s not running around, nipping at our clothes, legs, fingers, or my ponytail.

 Sleep means I can take my eyes off him and not worry about looking up and seeing random things hanging out of his mouth, the sight of which sends me flying ready to retrieve whatever foreign object has made its way into his mouth.
 I’m like the Jaws of Life for puppies – I can get in there and retrieve the object before he even knows what happened.

-Sleep means I can power down my newly discovered internal radar that alerts me (most of the time) when it’s time to go outside.
+Sleep means I can power down the newly discovered internal radar that alerts me (most of the time) when it’s time to go outside.
 “Outside?
 Outside?”
 I’m pretty sure he thinks that’s his name because I when I call him Feynman it barely registers, but “outside?” gets him all excited and wiggly.
 Gotta work on the name recognition.
 And walking on the leash.
 And the nipping, although he is getting better thanks to our “ow, ow, ow!” technique.
 Yes, it’s a thing.

-Oh, but there’s so much good stuff, too – Steve taught him to share “kisses”, which is basically little puppy licks on our hands instead of sharp puppy bites.
+Oh, but there’s so much good stuff, too – we taught him to share “kisses”, which is basically little puppy licks on our hands instead of sharp puppy bites.
 He sits on command unless he’s totally distracted, which is about 80% of the time, but – yay! – progress!
 And, of course, the cuteness.
 His cute, happy, curious little self makes our hearts melt.

 I promise I won’t turn this blog into Our Puppy Update, but I needed to share because – wow – life sure is different.
 With all this change we’ve struggled to maintain our own routines, one of which is dinner.
 As in, what the heck are we having tonight?

-Let’s turn our attention back to this 15-minute Mediterranean pasta: it’s quick, it’s easy, and it’s full of delicious things like olives, sun dried tomatoes, and artichoke hearts – all sorts of good things that can just hang out in the pantry until you need them on those crazy busy nights.
+Let’s turn our attention back to this 15-minute Mediterranean pasta: it’s quick, it’s easy, and it’s full of delicious things like olives, sun-dried tomatoes, and artichoke hearts – all sorts of good things that can just hang out in the pantry until you need them on those crazy busy nights.
 There are a few fresh ingredients – stuff I think is always good to have on hand like garlic, parsley, feta cheese and lemon – and when you put it all together you get a dinner that hits the spot without taking up tons of time.

 We all can use some time, right?

-Um.. yes please!
+Um.. yes, please!

 More Quick and Easy Pasta RecipesPrint